egustafson/etcd-scope/README.md

 # etcd-scope
-An etcd client for inspecting and probing.
+An etcd client for inspecting and probing etcd.